modehnal/GNOMETerminalAutomation/article/presentation_article.md

 While the example provided above will work for Xorg.
 For Wayland there is an extra step we need to do to successfuly navigate the application via correct coordinates.

 With Wayland there is no translation of application coordinates to the screen coordinates.
-Meaning that if we have the a button of the top left corner of the application and the application is in the middle of the screen.
-The click itself will be translated to the top left corner of the screen and not in the application itself.
+Meaning that if we have a button of the top left corner of the application and the application is in the middle of the screen.
+The click itself will be translated to the top left corner of the screen and not into the application window.
 Therefore missing the click and failing the step.

 Fortunately we have a solution in form of a `gnome-ponytail-daemon`.
 This project was written by Olivier Fourdan `@ofourdan` and was based on gnome-remote-desktop written by Jonas Adahl `@jadahl`.
 I would also like to mention a new developer that recently joined our team José Expósito `@jexposit` who already contributed to the `gnome-ponytail-daemon` project.
 Most changes are communicated after which I can verify the stability with our suites.